Before I write another word, I need to make a confession. I have said before that I am obese. 300+ pounds at the moment.

 However, when sugar is absorbed in excess quantities, the nerves cannot utilize all of that sugar.
-So they absorb more water – that kinda makes sense when you think about it.
+So they absorb more water – than kinda makes sense when you think about it.

 Demyelination results in breaks and tears in the myelin shield.
-The myelin is the fatty tissue that allows for a good transmission of the nerve signals within the nerve cells, and between cells all the way to the brain.
+The myelin is the fatty tissue that allows for good transmission of the nerve signals within the nerve cells and between cells all the way to the brain.

 If the signal is disrupted due to demyelination, the nerves are now sending all kinds of wonky signals.

 Wow.
 Science.
 Complicated mumbo-jumbo, if you ask me.
 What does this mean in real people words?
 Simple: sugar accelerates the degradation of your nerve cells, resulting in neuropathy, which means all kinds of ouchies.